NLCE repair reporting system makes massive difference to tenants well being

 This just goes to show that communication is the key here; the difference this has made to the tenants well being is massive considering how distressed they were only one week ago.’

 As the NLCE grows it plans to offer more educational help to tenants about issues; such as how to deal with general maintenance issues themselves.
-Moreover, partnered with Tenant Referencing UK, if tenants conducts themselves correctly throughout their tenancies they will create a better Tenant History to enable them to secure better accommodation in the future.

 The NLCE believe that better understanding of these issues will lead to a better relationship between tenants and their landlords from the beginning.